-The safety system of the spring-applied single-disc brake is formed by the torsion-proof, friction-free and axially movable armature (2) in combination with the built-in monitoring unit (microswitches 20 & 21).
-If the brake operates without failure, the armature (2) is coupled to the solenoid housing (1.1) through the segment spring (18).
-The armature (2) is fixed in tangential and radial directions and movable in axial direction.
-The reduction in axial mobility frequently encountered with conventional brakes - caused by friction or by the armature (2) getting stuck on the sleeves (5), for example - will not occur with this configuration.
-Only failure of a high-fatigue-strength segment spring (18) may cause the armature (2) to turn in tangential direction until it bears against the sleeves (5) with its bores.
-In normal conditions, the clearance between the armature (2) and the sleeves (5) is sufficient to prevent accidental contact or jamming of the individual components.
-If the armature (2) turns or the maximum air gap s{max} is exceeded, the microswitch (20) is triggered to report the failure.
+The safety system of the spring-applied double-disc brake is formed by the torsion-proof, friction-free and axially movable armature (2) with intermediate disc (30) in combination with the built-in monitoring unit (microswitches 20 and 21).
+If the brake operates without failure, the armature (2) is coupled to the solenoid housing (1.1) through the segment spring (18) and the intermediate disc (30) is linked to the sleeves (5).
+The armature (2) and intermediate disc (30) are fixed in tangential and radial directions and movable in axial direction.
+The reduction in axial mobility frequently encountered with conventional brakes - caused by friction or by the armature (2) or intermediate disc (30) getting stuck on the sleeves (5), for example - is excluded with this configuration.
+Only failure of a high-fatigue-strength segment spring (18 and 29) may cause the armature (2) or intermediate disc (30) to turn in tangential direction until they bear against the sleeves (5) with their bores.
+In normal conditions, the clearance between the armature (2) / intermediate disc (30) and the sleeves (5) is sufficient to prevent accidental contact or jamming of the individual components.
+If the armature (2) / intermediate disc (30) turns or the maximum air gap s{max} is exceeded, the microswitch (20) is triggered to report the failure.

-When the brake is open (released), contacts 1 and 2 of the microswitches (20 & 21) are connected.
-When the brake is closed (engaged), the connection is between contacts 1 and 3 of the microswitches (20 & 21).
+When the brake is open (released), contacts 1 and 2 of the microswitches (20 and 21) are connected.
+When the brake is closed (engaged), the connection is between contacts 1 and 3 of the microswitches (20 and 21).
 The microswitch (21) provided for release monitoring changes its switching state whenever the brake is shifted.
-The microswitch (20) provided for monitoring the maximum air gap s{max} and the tangential position of the armature (2) is always actuated during normal operation.
+The microswitch (20) provided for monitoring the max. air gap smax and the tangential position of the armature (2) or intermediate disc (30) is always actuated during normal operation.
 This means that when the brake is engaged (closed), there is connection between contacts 1 and 3.
-If the maximum air gap s{max} is exceeded or if the tangential position of the armature (2) is changed because the segment spring (18) has broken, for example, microswitch (20) opens.
+If the max. air gap smax is exceeded or if the tangential position of the armature (2) / intermediate disc (30) is changed because the segment spring (18 or 29) has broken, for example, microswitch (20) opens.
 In this case there will be no connection between contacts 1 and 3 or 1 and 2.

-If the armature (2) is displaced in tangential direction because a segment spring (18) has broken, for example, the appropriate functional measure (see Section 2.3.4) must be initiated by the control logic of the lift system.
-In the event of tangential displacement of the armature (2), the sleeves (5) located in the solenoid housing (1.1) act as torque support.
-If the friction disc (11) is worn and the maximum air gap s{max} of the brake is exceeded while there is a failure (e.g. fusing of contacts) of the microswitch (20) at the same time, a built-in blocking device (not shown in Fig. 7/1 and Fig. 8/1) blocks the spring-applied single-disc brake so that it cannot open (release).
-Torque reduction caused by an excessive air gap 's' or by the armature (2) reaching its stroke limit is not possible.
-The microswitches (20 & 21) required for determining the operating state of the brake are set and secured at the factory by means of adjusting screws (7 and 8).
+If the armature (2) / intermediate disc (30) is displaced in tangential direction because a segment spring (18 or 29) has broken, for example, the appropriate functional measure (see Section 2.3.4) must be initiated by the control logic of the lift system.
+In the event of tangential displacement of the armature (2) / intermediate disc (30), the sleeves (5) located in the solenoid housing (1.1) act as torgue support.
+If the friction discs (11) are worn and the maximum air gap s{max} of the brake is exceeded while there is a failure (e.g. fusing of contacts) of the microswitch (20) at the same time, a built-in blocking device blocks the spring-applied double-disc brake so that it cannot open (release).
+Any torque reduction caused by an excessive air gap 's' or by the armature (2) / intermediate disc (30) reaching the stroke limit of the brake is excluded.
+The microswitches (20 and 21) required for determining the operating state of the brake are set and secured at the factory by means of adjusting screws (7 and 8).